dgooderi/Dwarf-Fortress-AI-Management/README.md

 2. Select File - Export Current Grid View as CSV

 ##Put AI to work
-1. * Paste this prompt file into your favorite AI and add all of the files you exported earlier.
+1. * Paste the prompt file into your favorite AI and add all of the files you exported earlier.

 2. You should get a result which you can print and apply to Dwarf Fortress.

 ## Example Output

+See the example-output.md file